zachhannum/the-word-of-iron/manuscript/chapter_3.md

 Len leaned in and dropped her voice to a whisper.
 "The four in the center are the Council of Valla.
 Elected representatives that speak for the people.
 To the far right, you have Gareth Finn, the appointed Lord Governor of Valla.
 Cream of the crop from Achenar.
 The other man sitting with him is Major Brixom Umrad.
 He commands the division that is stationed here."

 "Hmm.
 Good to know," Rykker pondered.
 He could see the appeal in an elected council.
 But it also meant that the decisions of such a governing body could move against you at every turn.
-Or---in the case of what he was seeing here---hardly move at all.
+Or—in the case of what he was seeing here—hardly move at all.

 "Anyways," Len continued.
 "If you just stay quiet and listen, you'll be fine.
 You and your team have done your part."

-"There's also the wealth that the Kadorans would be gaining if we simply left," a young man with pitch black hair pointed out.
+"There's also the wealth that the Antuzans would be gaining if we simply left," a young man with pitch black hair pointed out.
 "On the other hand, what value can we place on our citizens lives?
 This is not a decision to be made lightly."

 The older councilwoman nodded.
 "I too conclude that more deliberation is required to determination the correct outcome.
 Too many variables are at play."

 "Zigil and Amina, you are undecided, then?"
 Gareth stared unhappily at the pair.
 "Time grows shorter by the hour.
 Deliberation is a luxury we cannot pay for.
 We'll need a full majority vote from the council for this."

 "Well, you know where I stand."
-The man who sat near Gareth---Brixom Umrad, Rykker figured---who had been sitting quietly and brooding finally spoke up.
+The man who sat near Gareth—Brixom Umrad, Rykker figured—who had been sitting quietly and brooding finally spoke up.
 He frowned at the lot of them.
 "You distrust your own people with such ease.
-Men are risking their lives every day to liberate Valla from the Kadoran threat.
+Men are risking their lives every day to liberate Valla from the Antuzan threat.
 And you think to just waste that effort because you're afraid of a fight?
 We *will* fight, and we will win."

 The room settled to silence.
 Eventually, Gareth broke the stillness.
 "It seems we will not make any more progress tonight.
 We shall reconvene in the morning to further discuss matters.
 Perhaps we will reach an agreement at that time."

 "There's still the matter of the vial," Zigil said.

 "I've tripled the guard patrols along the perimeter walls, but my men are stretched thin as it is."
 Brixom withdrew a glass sphere, large enough to fit into both palms comfortably, and placed it on the table.
 It was filled with a dark ichor that swirled chaotically, of it’s own volition, against the glass.
-"I assure you, if we find any more Kadorans with one of these, they will be apprehended immediately."
+"I assure you, if we find any more Antuzans with one of these, they will be apprehended immediately."

 "What is that, exactly?"
 Rykker cursed himself.
 The question just slipped out, unconsciously.

 The council turned in unison to look at him.
 For a moment, no one spoke.
 Then Brixom said, "We... don't know."

-"That is to say, we know a Kadoran spy was caught sneaking with this container near the outer perimeter of the city's walls earlier this evening," added Zigil.
+"That is to say, we know a Antuzan spy was caught sneaking with this container near the outer perimeter of the city's walls earlier this evening," added Zigil.
 "Although, as Brixom has pointed out, we know not what it's purpose is."

 Rykker knew he should have stopped then and there.
 He should have just ignored it.
 But he couldn't help himself.
 It was *too* damn interesting.
 "I have a fair hand at alchemy.
 I could take a look at the vial, try and deduce what's inside."